 For Us

-He personified perfect compassion, yet he did nothing to rescue his cousin, John the Baptist, from prison and subsequent execution.
+He personified perfect compassion, yet he did nothing to rescue his cousin, John the Baptist, from prison and execution.
 Although he cured many ailing people, he did not heal every sick person he encountered.
 At no time did he bless his disciples with affluence.

 Many Old and New Testament heroes questioned God about their adversities.
 His responses to them ranged from silence to “Who are you to question me?” to “The reasons I choose to do or not do anything are mine alone to know.”

 God has determined that we already have enough information to trust him in all circumstances.
-We may need to trust him by faith when the going gets tough, but the justification for our faith is always present and sufficient.
+We may need to trust him by faith when the going gets tough, but the justification for that faith is always present and sufficient.

 If that were true, he would not be God.
 We would be God.